maxvfischer/DIY-CNC-machine/README.md

 As with the stepper motor wires, electrical crimp connectors were used to keep a good structure in the small electornic box.

 For each end-stop, the two wires were cut at an appropriate length to reach to its connection on the CNC shield.
 Each wire were stripped and twisted.
-An AWG22/24 crimp connector was then attached to the end of each wire using a crimping tool.
+An AWG22/24 crimp connector (**E15**) was then attached to the end of each wire using a crimping tool.

 ![endstops_to_cnc_shield_1](./images/build/frame/endstops_to_cnc_shield_1.jpg)

 ![endstops_to_cnc_shield_2](./images/build/frame/endstops_to_cnc_shield_2.jpg)

-As I didn't have access to any 1x2 contact housings, a shrinking tube (**O24**) was shrunk around each crimp connectors to reduce the risk of shorts.
+As I didn't have access to any 1x2 contact housings (**E12**), a shrinking tube (**O24**) was shrunk around each crimp connectors to reduce the risk of shorts.

 This was done for all end-stops (X+, X-, Y+, Y- and Z+).
 Tape and a sharpie was used to indicate which pair of wires beloning to which end-stop.
 The crimp connector pairs were then connected to its connections on the CNC shield.